Adelaide Gives You a Tasteful Introduction to Some of South Australia’s Wonders

 A perimeter of green parkland surrounds the city center, which is little more than 1.5 square miles.
 The green space and the regulations that restrict building heights to 31 stories give this city of 1.4 million an open, accessible vibe.

-During my four-night stay, I visited with a woman who conducts food and wine tours, a chef whose portfolio of restaurants Adelaideans celebrate, and a vineyard manager and former sommelier who all agreed on one factlet: The central market lies at the heart of the foodie culture.
+During my four-night stay, I visited with a woman who conducts food and wine tours, a chef whose portfolio of restaurants Adelaideans celebrate, and a vineyard manager and former sommelier who all agreed on one factlet: The central market lies at the heart of this culture.

 One guide compared the bustling 3-acre market with more than 70 stalls to “a big, warm hug.”
 I felt the passion that vendors – Malaysian noodle-makers, Italian grocers, Portuguese dessert producers, among others – have for their products.
 My favorites: House of Health, which sells organic, plastic-free soaps, honey and oils, and the indigenous-owned Something Wild, specializing in buffalo, venison, wild boar, camel, goat, wallaby, emu, pigeon and kangaroo.